Shylmysten/fend-project-memory-game/README.md

 ## Hat Tips

-The cross-browser library, Animate.css was utilized in this project.
+The cross-browser library, **Animate.css**, was utilized in this project.
 It can be found [here](https://github.com/daneden/animate.css).